In this guide

-Prediction markets for equities occupy a distinctive space between conventional stock ownership and probabilistic forecasting.
-In contrast to mutual funds or direct equity purchases, these markets enable participants to wager on particular outcomes — whether the S&P 500 will surpass a given threshold, if the NASDAQ experiences a downturn, or whether the Dow Jones achieves a specific target — each carrying binary payoff structures and transparent settlement mechanics.
+Prediction markets for equities occupy a unique space between conventional stock ownership and probabilistic forecasting.
+Rather than purchasing shares or funds, these markets enable participants to wager on discrete market events — whether the S&P 500 will surpass a given threshold, if the NASDAQ enters a downturn, or whether the Dow Jones hits a specific target — each structured as a simple yes-or-no proposition with predetermined outcomes.

 Active Equity Prediction Markets (May 2026)